 Ceylon cinnamon

 Ceylon cinnamon originates from Sri Lanka.
-In the past, cinnamon was a very expensive spice.
-It was regarded as a luxury item and considered something precious and refined.
-It was cinnamon that brought the Dutch to Sri Lanka, where they established a trading post as early as 1638.
+In the past, cinnamon was a very costly spice and was regarded as a luxury commodity associated with wealth and refinement.
+It was partly the cinnamon trade that brought the Dutch to Sri Lanka, where they established a trading post as early as 1638.

 Cinnamon is produced from the bark of the cinnamon tree.
-In the wild, the cinnamon tree grows to a height of 6–10 metres, but when cultivated for cinnamon production, the trunk is cut off 10–15 cm above the ground.
-The trees then produce new shoots from the stumps, and it is these shoots that are harvested for cinnamon production.
-The bark is peeled from the shoots, dried, and ground into the cinnamon powder that we can buy in shops.
+In the wild, the tree can grow to a height of 6–10 metres, but when cultivated for cinnamon production, the trunk is cut back to about 10–15 cm above the ground.
+The tree then produces new shoots from the stump, and it is these young shoots that are harvested for cinnamon.
+The bark is stripped from the branches, dried, and either sold as cinnamon sticks or ground into the cinnamon powder available in shops.

 Facts: